All of our diamonds are processed via the Kimberley Process Certificate (KPC) System

 Within Australia an Australia Post Parcel costs $9.90 with Signature on Delivery $2.95 and insurance costing $1.50 per $100 of value up to $5000.00 Overseas Packages we use Australia Post Express service and pass on the actual costs.
-Simply notify us within two days after its arrival, then send it back via registered mail with insurance and tracking and once received, we return monies paid.

 We are holders of a Australian Government Department of Industry Occasional Diamond Exporters Licence and are inspected once a year by this department.
 We request for the Mine of Origin to be on our Importing KPC and Invoices.
 Rough diamonds have very distinctive and easily detectable surface markings that identify their country of origin.

 All the measurements are in millimetres using verniers and a stainless steel ruler.

 Four Side Measurements, Measured from 1 to 4.